rcgsheffield/Sheffield_RCC_Docs/pilot/known-issues.rst

 Known Issues
 =======================================

 Here you will find a list of known issues, causes and potential workarounds/fixes.
-If you're facing an issue not mentioned here or in the `<limitations>`_ page, please get in touch via the IT Services Helpdesk.
+If you're facing an issue not mentioned here or in the :ref:`limitations-considerations` page, please get in touch via the IT Services Helpdesk.

 .. _windows-machines: